-In the risk assessment of substances for the aquatic environment, efficacy tests are currently investigating apical parameters such as mortality, immobilization of organisms or their growth and reproduction after relatively short-term exposure to single substances.
-Specific as well as direct and indirect effects of chronic stress remain largely or totally unconsidered.
+In the risk assessment of substances for the aquatic environment, efficacy tests are currently especially investigating mortality, immobilization of organisms or their growth and reproduction after relatively short-term exposure to single substances.
+Specific as well as direct or indirect effects of chronic stress remain largely or totally unconsidered.
 These can influence the resilience of organisms and only have a long-term impact on populations.
-Also neglected are topics such as mixture toxicity, pulse load or effects of transformation products as well as formulations.

 The workshop was reported in the journal 'KW Korrespondenz Wasserwirtschaft':